This story was updated on 3 September 2019.

 4. Stoffels Rus Self Catering Log Cabin, Hanover

 Take the family to the Gariep Nature Reserve in the Northern Cape and relax in the Karoo surroundings.
 The self-catering log cabin is one of many accommodation options on the property.
-This quaint house has two bedrooms that sleeps four.
+This quaint house has two bedrooms that sleep four.
 It is fully equipped for a family, but you can also book meals at the guest house if you want a night off.
 The owner is a passionate conservationist and declared his farm a nature reserve, which is slowly moving from farming to conservation.
-Hippo now grunt in the Seekoei River that runs through his property, while buffalo and antelope are abundant.
+Hippo now grunts in the Seekoei River that runs through his property, while buffalo and antelope are abundant.
 Arrange to go out on a game drive, or watch the wildlife from the comfort of the veranda.
 For now, much of the game is in large fenced camps to encourage breeding, so youngsters might appreciate the easy viewing.
 Blue Crane is among more than 200 bird species found on the property.
 We spotted resident owls in a large tree next to the cottage.
 Pack your bicycles or explore the farm on foot.

 +27 (0) 82 567 9211